bryce-hoehn/automated-jellyfin-guide/README.md

     restart: unless-stopped
 ```

 This is super basic and just boots your Prowlarr service on port 9696.
-Doesn’t need much else!

 # Flaresolverr
 ```